-Teams participating in the Design Challenge compete in one of six Divisions.
-In all Divisions, maximizing energy performance of the designed building is critical to success.
-Energy efficiency decisions significantly impact virtually all design decisions and submissions associated with the project.
+Teams participating in the Design Challenge compete in one of seven Divisions.
+In all Divisions, maximizing both energy performance and building design are critical to success.
+Building science decisions significantly impact design decisions and submissions associated with the project.
 Project designs state a specific location, building lot or site, and local characteristics as context for the building design and its relationship to surrounding structures and the community.